National Assembly of the Republic of Serbia / Activities / Activity details

 Committees related to this activity

-• 13.00 - the National Assembly Speaker meets with the Head of the ODIHR Mission (National Assembly House, 13 Nikola Pasic Square)
+9.30 - National Assembly Deputy Speaker Marina Ragus meets with the Vice Chairman of the Standing Committee of the Chinese National People’s Congress in Shenzhen (National Assembly House, 13 Nikola Pasic Square, hall 3)